sraaphorst/rosanjin-talk/README.md

 You may be able to use other Java distributions as well: I recommend **bellsoft Liberica Java** because unlike other Java distributions, it comes packaged with JavaFX, making it easier to configure.

-(Whether or not this will be the case is TBD.)
+(Whether this will be the case is TBD.)

 **Status**: Work in progress.